 The members of the executive of SLT;

-Seven other members; plus
+Seven other members; plus,

-Up to and including three additional members being financial members of SLT who have been co-opted by the Board for the purpose of its acquiring particular expertise.
+Up to and including three additional members being members of SLT who have been co-opted by the Board for the purpose of its acquiring particular expertise.

-All members of the Board except those appointed in subrule (1)(c) are to be elected by the annual general meeting and hold office until the annual general meeting next after the date of election, and are eligible for re-election.
+Except as provided in subrule (3), all members of the Board are to be elected by the annual general meeting and hold office until the second occurring annual general meeting next after the date of election, and are eligible for re-election.

+For the first annual general meeting immediately after the commencement of operation of this subrule, and to promote continuity on the Board by staggering the election of its members, half the Board members, as determined by lot (or in the event of an odd number of Board members, the number immediately greater than one half) shall hold office until the annual general meeting next after the date of election.

-If a casual vacancy occurs in the office of ordinary Board member, the Board may appoint a member of SLT to fill the vacancy until the conclusion of the annual general meeting next following the date of the appointment
+If a casual vacancy occurs in the office of ordinary Board member, the Board may appoint a member of SLT to fill the vacancy until the conclusion of the term of office provided in subrule (2).

 ELECTION OF THE BOARD